Sengakuji Temple – resting place of the 47 ronin

 On either side of the path are museums.
 The more modern one displays implements, weapons, armor, etc., used during the raid.
 You can also see letters and scrolls connected with the story.
 In the other building are wooden statues of the men who participated in the attack.
 Both are worth visiting.

 Sengakuji Temple is incredible.
-All the Ronin who participated in it are there.
-The story is still retold today.
-Every December 14, there is a parade, the Gishisai Festival.
-Reenactors dressed in the costumes of the 47 Ronin walk through the city to the temple.
-They relive their final march.
+The Ronin who participated in the fateful raid are there.
+Their story is still retold today.
+Every December 14, there is the Gishisai Festival.
+Reenactors dressed in the costumes of the 47 Ronin parade through the city to the temple.
+They relive that final march.
 Japan hasn’t forgotten.

-There is a curator’s office.
-You can buy incense if you want to make an offering to the men.
+A curator’s office is the cemetery entrance.
+Buy incense there if you want to make an offering to the men.
 Postcards are also available.

 well where 47 Ronin washed Kira Kozuke-no-Suke Yoshinaka's head